shengyang998/project_teal/memory-bank/activeContext.md

 ### Current Focus
 - Lock the 48MP linear RGB plan into executable steps with sensor-consistency gates.
 - Stand up the forward operator and synthetic tests that gate training against the 12MP RAW anchor.
-- Prepare for gain-field/differentiable model scaffolding and export hooks.
+- Land the gain-field/differentiable model scaffolding and export hooks.

 ### Recent Changes
 - Initialized Git repository and `.gitignore` for Xcode/CMake.